Sghosh1999/AWS-Machine-Learning-Tricky-Questions/ML Implementation and Operations.md

 - [x] Write your model with the Horovod distributed training framework, supported by SageMaker.
 - [ ] Deploy your model to multiple EC2 P3 instances, allowing SageMaker to manage distribution.

+**Question 16**
+A hypermarket wants to construct a computer vision model to classify different product images into 40 unique products in order to organize their warehouse using robots.
+An image dataset was already collected by the hypermarket and a machine learning specialist was hired for this role.

+The specialist trained the model on Amazon Sagemaker using its ready-made Pytorch container.
+The model should be deployed on a Sagemaker endpoint in which the hypermarket could request it anytime from any of its branches.
+The model does not use intensive GPU, however, sometimes it needs a moderate GPU processing power.

+What is the cheapest and most appropriate instance type that the specialist should use to deploy the model?

+- [x] inf2.xlarge
+- [ ] P3.2xlarge

+**Question 17**
+A well-known company wants to automate the process of filtering their applicants due to the large number of applicants applying each day.
+The company receives over 150 resumes per day.
+The resume includes the applicant’s name, previous/current work, previous/current education, and some other information.
+The company saves these resumes on an S3 bucket in the company’s VPC cloud.
+The company wants to extract personally identifiable information, locations, organizations, and dates from the resumes.
+However, the resumes are provided in PDF format not text format.

+Which combination of services should the company use to extract the information from the PDF resumes?

+- [x] Use Amazon Textract to recognize the text from the image, then use Amazon Comprehend to extract the information required.
+- [ ] Use Amazon Comprehend to recognize the text from the image, then use Amazon Textract to extract the information required.

+Amazon Textract is a machine learning service that automatically extracts text, handwriting and data from scanned documents that goes beyond simple optical character recognition (OCR) to identify and extract data from forms and tables.

+Amazon Comprehend is an NLP service that could extract key phrases, entities, and sentiments and much more.